jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 It is assumed that you either did calibrate the postures or set up the Nao exactly as during the last time you calibrated.

-As before, switch to the Jenkins in your browser [Jenkins]: https://localhost:8080/?auto_refresh=true.
+As before, switch to the Jenkins in your browser https://localhost:8080/?auto_refresh=true.
 Trigger the job "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly" (stopwatch icon), enter the IP and port of the robot in the small popup window and confirm the dialog.